 - The ERC budget is relatively flexible, meaning that even in cases where the actual budget for travel during the project execution is eventually significantly different than the original budget, this is fine as long as you have the right justification for this change;

 - Our experience shows that there are reviewers who are not happy with a travel budget that exceeds 100,000 Euro (we don’t know why, we just report what we’ve seen), and may comment on this in their evaluation report.
 Therefore, we recommend keeping the original travel budget below that.
 During the project execution, provided that there is a justified reason, the original budget can be exceeded (as explained above).

 Equipment: Purchase (or usage) of any equipment needed for the project is an eligible cost and therefore needs to be included in the budget.

 When preparing the budget for equipment, note the following:

-- The cost of equipment in the budget is the “depreciation value” calculated for the actual time in which the equipment will be used during the project execution.
+- The cost of the equipment in the budget has to be the “depreciation value” calculated for the actual time in which the equipment will be used during the project execution.
 This calculation should be done by the financial department in your institution, and in accordance with the local tax laws.